 New program is putting fear in its place

 Thanks to generous community support, construction of Calgary’s first Centre for Child and Adolescent Mental Health has now begun.
-Through a partnership among Alberta Health Services, the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in the fall of 2021.
+Through a partnership among Alberta Health Services, the Alberta Children’s Hospital Foundation and the community, the Centre will begin providing new services for young people and their families in Fall 2022.
 Even before the Centre opens, donations to the Build Them Up campaign are making a number of crucial programs and research initiatives possible, including Facing Your Fears.

 A program designed to help children with autism spectrum disorder (ASD) overcome their anxiety is changing the lives of Calgary families.